gkmngrgn/meyl/README.md

 ## TO DO

+[ ] minify css and html contents.
+[ ] embed css files to the email template automatically.
 [ ] support to embed markdown files to the email body as a variable.
-[ ] choose a template engine to render email contents.
+[x] choose a template engine to render email contents.
 [x] I also need a arg parser for CLI.
 [x] create project skeleton.